PlanQK/planqk-platform-docs/platform_instructions/service_platform.md

 ### Create Services
 When you have your zipped user code ready, creating a service via the platform is easy: From the landing page, go to [My Services](https://platform.planqk.de/services).
 Here you need to click on :code:`Create Service` in the top right corner.

-**Note**: You need to create a valid credit card before being able to create services.
-A step-by-step tutorial is described in this [video](https://www.loom.com/share/1ddf3b919bbc4219883f576931a14a12).
+**Note**: You need to add a valid credit card before being able to create services.
+This card is used to charge you for the costs that emerge from hosting the service on the platform.
+To add the card go to [Payments](https://platform.planqk.de/settings/payments).
+Since the platform is still under development, the payments are just simulated.
+Therefore, you can provide a [test credit card number](https://stripe.com/docs/testing#europe-and-middle-east).
+A detailed step-by-step tutorial is described in this [video](https://www.loom.com/share/1ddf3b919bbc4219883f576931a14a12).

 #### Name
 Choose a meaningful name for your service.
 If you publish your service later on, this >name will be displayed to other users.